-DICTIONARIES AND THE U.S. GOVERNMENT DEFINE THE R-WORD AS A RACIAL SLUR: The R-word is a term screamed at Native Americans as they were dragged at gunpoint off their lands.
-It is a dictionary-defined racial slur.
-Indeed, as National Public Radio's ombudsman reported, "Every dictionary I could find describes the word today as derogatory."
-Additionally, the U.S. government officially went on record saying the same thing in 2014.
-In early 2014, the U.S. Patent Office twice declared that the word is derogatory.
+THE U.S. GOVERNMENT LABELS THE R-WORD A RACIAL SLUR: On top of dictionaries defining the R-word as a racial slur, the U.S. government officially went on record saying the same thing in 2014.
+In early 2014, the U.S. Patent Office twice declared that the word is derogatory